johannaojeling/go-beam-pipeline/README.md

 DirectRunner or DataflowRunner.

 The pipeline reads from a source and writes to a sink.
 Which source and sink to use can be configured in a templated yaml file, which is passed to the program as an argument.
-The configuration file can be read from the local file system or from Cloud Storage.
-Example configuration files can be found in the [config](config) directory.
+Example configuration is in the [config](config) folder.

 Supported sources:

 - BigQuery
 - Cloud Storage (avro, csv, json)
 - Firestore
-- SQL database (PostgreSQL)
+- SQL database (postgres)

 Supported sinks: